cake-tech/cake_wallet/docs/INTEGRATION_TESTS.md

   timeouts rather than retries.
 - A suite that fails once in CI retries once with wiped app data.
 A red gate means the same suite failed twice in a row.
+- `wallet_switching_test` fails intermittently, roughly one run in three locally.
+The first thing thrown is `entry.currentState == _RouteLifecycle.popping` out of the navigator, from the flushbar the wallet list uses as its loading bar being taken off the navigator twice.
+  Every `!_debugLocked` after that is the fallout, including the one during teardown that actually fails the suite.
+The bar is a route of its own and another_flushbar documents that dismissing one that is not the top route is unsupported, so the fix belongs in how the wallet list shows loading progress rather than in the suite.